Seifallah3/MTA_Daily-Ridership/README.md

 ## Project Idea

 This project analyzes the daily ridership data of the **Metropolitan Transportation Authority (MTA)** in New York City from **March 2020 through late 2024**.

-The goal is to understand how ridership changed during and after the **COVID-19 pandemic**, identify recovery patterns across different transportation modes, and build a **forecasting model** to predict future ridership trends.
+The objective is to explore how public transportation ridership changed during and after the **COVID-19 pandemic**, identify recovery patterns across transportation modes, and build a **forecasting model** to predict future ridership levels.

-The insights generated can help support **urban planning, transportation management, and data-driven decision making**.
+The insights generated will help support **transportation planning, operational decisions, and policy development**.

 ---